businesspolicy/businesspolicy.github.io/_tutorials/external-analysis/pestle.md

 **Additional Considerations:**

-*   **Focus on relevance:** Not all PESTLE factors will be equally relevant to every industry.
-Prioritize the factors that are most likely to impact your company's specific situation.
+*   **Focus on relevance:** Not all PESTLE factors will be equally relevant to every industry and the impact of the factors will vary depending on the industry.
+For each industry,  prioritize the factors that are most likely to impact.
 *   **Use multiple sources:** Don't rely solely on the industry reports.
 Consider using other sources, such as news articles, academic research, and industry blogs, to gather a comprehensive understanding of the PESTLE factors.
 *   **Collaborate with others:** Discuss your analysis with your classmates or instructor to gain different perspectives and insights.